dhellmann/pymotw-3/source/internet_protocols.rst

 Python's standard library includes support for two web-based remote procedure call mechanisms.
-The JavaScript Object Notation (JSON) encoding scheme used in AJAX communication is implemented in :mod:`json`.
+The JavaScript Object Notation (JSON) encoding scheme used in AJAX communication and REST API is implemented in :mod:`json`.
 It works equally well in the client or the server.
 Complete XML-RPC client and server libraries are also included in :mod:`xmlrpc.client` and :mod:`xmlrpc.server` respectively.